marinoo3/NaturalJob/README.md

-# Natural Job
+# Scraping job offers
-NLP and LLM powered job search application
+We scraping to create a job offer database for NLP and Natural Job app